 Answer: Student answers will vary.
 Questions will be focused on strategic planning.
-The founders may be quizzed about organization-wide objectives, fundamental strategies, long-term plans for existing and new products, new business lines, possible plans for inorganic growth, total budget etc. Point value: 1 BUSPROG: Reflective thinking DISC: Strategy Learning Objectives: 2-1 Topic: A-head: Marketing Planning: The Basis for Strategy and Tactics Bloom's: Application Difficulty: Moderate
+The founders may be quizzed about organization-wide objectives, fundamental strategies, long-term plans for existing and new products, new business lines, possible plans for inorganic growth, total budget etc.

+Topic: A-head: Marketing Planning: The Basis for Strategy and Tactics